 - Handel’s Messiah, Dec 1 & 2: The North Carolina Symphony and the North Carolina Master Chorale perform Handel’s masterpiece featuring the resounding “Hallelujah Chorus.”

 - Holiday Pops: A festive concert full of holiday favorites and traditional carols you know and love.
 Dec 8 & 9, 2023

 Which holiday concert are you choosing?
 Maybe see all three!

 Apart from my family -and maybe the summer temps- the thing I miss most about Christmas in Australia, is our nighttime Carols tradition.

 It happens in two big outdoor venues in Sydney and Melbourne.
 Celebrities and musicians sing the most beloved Christmas carols on stage to an audience of thousands sitting with lighted candles.
 Those who can’t make it watch with their families on TV.

-- North Carolina Master Chorale presents Joy of the Season on Dec 13 in Meymandi Concert Hall (Duke Energy Center) Nearly 200 voices, guest choirs, a brass ensemble, Meymandi’s pipe organ and the Master Chorale’s newly established Youth Choir sing popular Christmas Carols
+- North Carolina Master Chorale presents Joy of the Season on Dec 12 in Meymandi Concert Hall (Martin Marietta Center) Nearly 200 voices, guest choirs, a brass ensemble, Meymandi’s pipe organ and the Master Chorale’s newly established Youth Choir sing popular Christmas Carols

 Attend THE JUSTICE THEATER PROJECT’s Black Nativity in Concert

-- Where: North Carolian Museum of Art outdoor theater
+- Where: North Carolina Museum of Art outdoor theater

 - Registration is required.
 Click here.